 Great Dixter in East Sussex is a great garden to enjoy colour-clashing dahlias at their best.
 Built around a fifteenth century manor house, Nathaniel Lloyd commissioned Sir Edwin Lutyens to enlarge the house in 1909.
 Lloyd’s son Christopher, gardener and garden writer, designed the garden – and it’s one of my favourite places to visit in England.
 Now under the stewardship of Fergus Garrett and the Great Dixter Charitable Trust, dahlias in all colours and shapes burst out of the borders.

-If you would like to see more photos of the garden, click here: Great Dixter
+If you would like to see more information about the garden and see more photos, click here: Great Dixter

 Kelmarsh in Northamptonshire Every September, Kelmarsh has a Dahlia Festival in the Walled Garden.
 They also have a Dahlia bloom room although I’m not sure what this is as it was closed on my visit in August.
 William Hanbury commissioned James Gibbs to design Kelmarsh in 1728; it was completed by 1737.
 The gardens were redesigned in the twentieth century by Geoffrey Jellicoe for Nancy Lancaster while Norah Lindsey advised on the planting of the herbaceous borders.

-If you would like to see more photos of the garden, click here: Kelmarsh
+If you would like to discover more information about the garden and see more photos, click here: Kelmarsh

 Nymans in West Sussex also has a wonderful display of dahlias.
 Ludwig Messel bought Nymans in 1890.
 He enlarged the house, laid out the gardens with advice from William Robinson of nearby Gravetye Manor and Lawrence Johnston of Hidcote.
 Wander around the Walled Garden and enjoy the dahlias flowering in the borders.

-If you would like to see more photos of the garden, click here: Nymans
+If you would like to find more information about the garden and see more photos, click here: Nymans

 Rousham in Oxfordshire This delightful garden remains virtually untouched since it was designed by William Kent in 1733.
 Rousham was built in 1635 for Sir Robert Dormer and the house is still owned by the same family.
 The Dahlia Border was created in 1946 and many of the same 500 tubers that were first planted, still flower today.

-If you would like to see more photos of the garden, click here: Rousham
+If you would like to find out more information about the garden and see more photos, click here: Rousham

 The Vyne in Hampshire Dahlias have been flowering at The Vyne since the nineteenth century.
 One area of the Walled Garden is divided into 35 beds where dahlias from every classification group are grown.
 Chaloner Chute bought The Vyne from Lord Sandys (see Mottisfont) in 1653 and commissioned John Webb to redesign the house.
 Nothing remains of the garden from this period but look out for the magnificient Summerhouse in the Flower Garden which was also designed by Webb.

-If you would like to see more photos of the garden, click here: The Vyne
+If you would like to find out more information about the garden and see more photos, click here: The Vyne